M00n41ld/2067507-device-34/Readme.md

 Click to visit Device Shop - https://m00n41ld.github.io/Device-Shop/

 This was my first layout project,
-On this project I trained myself how to
+On this project I trained how to
 - write semantic layout and validate it,
 - use svg and what is the difference between raster and vector graphics,
 - use autoprefixer and what is Pixel Perfect,